Lanzhou Gansu, China Travel Guide

 Pay attention to the noodle masters in action at a Lanzhou Beef Noodle shop.
 Their skill in hand-pulling noodles is a charming culinary art form.

-This tradition is an unique experience located only in a few places worldwide, making it a special part of your visit to Lanzhou.
+This tradition is an unique experience located only in a few places worldwide, making it a special a portion of your visit to Lanzhou.